lesitatisel/CPU-Scheduling-Algos/README.md

 # CPU-Scheduling-Algos
-CPU Scheduling Algorithms written in JAVA using concept of multi threading.
+CPU Scheduling Algorithms written in JAVA using concept of multi threading provided the process requests in the text file.